openmod-tracker/amiris/CONTRIBUTING.md

 ## Code contributions

-Thank you for your interest in contributing code.
+Thank you for your interest in contributing code which is highly regarded.
 Please note that code contributions (e.g. via pull requests) require you to complete and sign the [Contributor License Agreement](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/CLA.pdf), before we can merge your code into the project.

 ### Environment